ryanblakeley/bot-disclosure-law/README.md

 ## Justification

+We should not let powerful artificial agents be concealed as humans.

 Humans rely on information and networks with many other humans who they do not know personally.
 Our biggest networks are electronic, and in many cases it is difficult or impossible to tell if user activity is from real people or bots.

-Bots can be scaled up almost without limit, which means our communication networks and normal human intuitions about other humans are vulnerable to a new kind of manipulation.
+Bots can be scaled up almost without limit, which means our communication networks and normal intuitions about other humans are vulnerable to a new kind of manipulation.

 Humans are resilient and flexible thinkers.
 But the most intelligent thing we evolved to be able to deal with is other humans.
-Bot intelligence is a threat we aren't evolved to respond to appropriately.
+Bot intelligence is a threat we aren't evolved to respond to appropriately, so we need safeguards and interventions.

-We should not let powerful new agents be concealed as humans.

 ## Detecting violations

 Detecting bots which are acting like people is not easy and will likely get more difficult as we advance into the future.
-Companies already implement terms of service agreements and monitor for violations.
+Companies have terms of service agreements and monitor for violations.
 Strategies for monitoring and moderating content vary widely.

-#### common strategies for detecting TOS violations
+Common strategies for detecting TOS violations.

-#### domain-specific strategies for detecting bots
+Domain-specific strategies for detecting bots.

 ## Determining guilty parties

+Platforms are assumed to be liable for activity on their networks.

+Corporate officers are assumed to be liable.

-Platforms are liable.
+Employees that act with malicious intent are liable.

 ## Corrections and penalties